Why hiring a licensed contractor in Louisiana may actually harm homeowners more than help.

 (it's difficult because you are asking someone to do what is law.)

-6. Materials Reimbursement policy.
-(If not listed in contract.
-How do you reimburse for materials purchased by workers?)
+• Materials reimbursement policy (if not listed in contract).
+How do you reimburse for materials purchased by workers?

-7. General liability insurance with you named as insurance certificate holder.
-Valid dates and if expired contractor must renew.
+• General liability insurance with you named as insurance certificate holder.
+Valid dates and if expired, contractor must renew.

-8. Workers compensation insurance.
-(Unless an individual worker acting as an independent contractor.)
+• Workers' compensation insurance (unless an individual worker acting as an independent contractor).

-10. Signed by all parties and copies given to all at time of signing.
+• Signed by all parties and copies given to all at the time of signing.

 So why would you go out of your way to hire a licensed contractor?

-For most home improvement jobs it may be better for the homeowner to act as your own contractor and hire your labor directly from the same labor pool pickup areas as your labor brokers do.
-If you plan everything, stage your project and have detailed plans with instructions just about any trade skill experience level should work as long as you do not relax on literacy standards for your job site and watch carefully.
+For most home improvement jobs, it may be better for the homeowner to act as their own contractor and hire labor directly from the same labor pool pickup areas as your labor brokers do.
+If you plan everything, stage your project, and have detailed plans with instructions, just about any trade skill experience level should work as long as you do not relax on literacy standards for your job site and watch carefully.

 Some professional trades are regulated by your state and local municipality.
 Be sure you understand if you are required to pull a permit for any work that covers any of the four categories listed below.
-Keep in mind that many municipalities only require licensed professionals for new construction and not for service, repair or installation.
-Sometimes you'll find someone skilled that is insured that can do the repairs just fine.
-Keeping in mind that insurance claims would be a civil issue so it's best to have all work reviewed so not to be forced into any legal action to get your home improvements completed.
+Keep in mind that many municipalities only require licensed professionals for new construction and not for service, repair, or installation.
+Sometimes you'll find someone skilled and insured who can do the repairs just fine.
+Keeping in mind that insurance claims would be a civil issue, so it's best to have all work reviewed so as not to be forced into any legal action to get your home improvements completed.

-In the below categories it's always best to hire skilled tradesman that have special training and certifications.
+In the categories below, it's always best to hire skilled tradesmen that have special training and certifications:

 • HVAC